Owen-Yator/Owen-Yator/README.md

 - 👋 Hi, I’m @Owen-Yator
 - 👀 I’m passionate about mobile apps development
 - AI Inthusiast as well.
-- 🌱 Currently learning at Kabarak University
+- 🌱 Currently learning at Kabarak University.
 - 🤝 I’m looking to collaborate on Android Projects
 - 📫 How to reach me yatorowen@gmail.com
 - 😄 Pronouns: He/Him